xu-jiayao/xu-jiayao.github.io/_pages/about.md

 <!---  <br>  It offers cost-effective sampling compared to convolutional codecs but encounters two main challenges: inadequate compression ratios, measured in bits per pixel (bpp), and difficulties in real-time processing due to the reconstruction process.  -->

-   In CS, sampling and compression involve straightforward linear projections, shifting the computational complexity to the reconstruction, similar to the role of decoders in convolutional image codecs.

-   Down-sampling is achieved by reducing the signal's dimensionality, and the compression ratio of CS represents the dimensional ratio between the original and compressed signals.
-   **However, the compression ratio, in terms of bits per pixel (bpp), is still not satisfied.**

 <!---    This process of sampling and compression, which involves hardware devices, is typically implemented through software simulation.